 - Easy to apply

-What mothers in Japan like about Skina Babe:
+What parents in Japan like about Skina Babe:

 2nd Place: Pigeon Baby Bath Additive

-Best Foam-Type Baby Soap for Newborn Babies in Japan
+Best Foam-Type Baby Soap for Babies in Japan

 I used this soap on my daughter when she was a newborn and it never irritated her skin as it’s free of fragrances as well as paraben-free.

-What mothers in Japan like about Pigeon Baby Soap:
+What parents in Japan like about Pigeon Baby Soap:

 - Soft foam